Citizen's Guide to Fair Use

 Amount taken: Did your use of the work take a lot or a little?
 Think both in terms of quantitatively how much you used and qualitatively how important to the work was what you took.
 In terms of quantity, did you simply quote one paragraph of someone's eight paragraph blog post(likely fair use), or are you reproducing their rss feed in its entirety, with no commentary, on your website(likely not fair use).
 Qualitatively important?
 Amount and substantiality of portion used in relation to copyrighted work as a whole.

-The market effect: This is the most important issue when fair use cases reach the courts, and is closely tied to the first factor, purpose of use.
+The market effect: Along with transformativeness this is one of the most important issues when fair use cases reach the courts, and is closely tied to the first factor, purpose of use.

 So is your use a direct substitution for the original content - In other words, can people buy, download, or view the original content from you rather than the creator of the original content?
 This means even though you love the latest song from your favorite band, you can't simply post the file on your blog or website in its entirety for the world to download, even if you're not doing it for money.